Tissue Systems

-As the microtissues mostly include adherent cells (liver, heart, pancreas etc.), one has to apply methods, where the spheroids do not adhere to surfaces and, thereby, remain intact over extended experimentation times.
+As the microtissues mostly include adherent cells (liver, heart, brain, pancreas etc.), one has to apply methods, where the spheroids do not adhere to surfaces and, thereby, remain intact over extended experimentation times.
 One possibility is to use the concept of "hanging-drop networks", in which the spheroids are located at the liquid-air-interface at the bottom of the hanging drops.
 The hanging drops are then interconnected via microfluidic channels to provide perfusion, supply of nutrients, dosage of compounds, or to interconnect them to other tissue types to realize "body-on-a-chip" arrangements.

-Another possibility is to host the spheroids in microtissue compartments in well plates, which are continuously tilted in a rocking-like motion, so that the spheroids constantly perform slight motions and cannot adhere to the surface, which additionallly is coated with non-adhesive films.
+Alternatively, one can host the spheroids in microtissue compartments in well plates, which are continuously tilted in a rocking-like motion, so that the spheroids constantly perform slight motions and cannot adhere to the surface, which additionallly is coated with non-adhesive films.
 The tilting motion also ensures perfusion and enables metabolic tissue interaction through the connection channels.
+Both approaches allow for mimicking conditions of the human body and for predicting the impact of new compounds on multi-organ systems.

-Recent publications
+Relevant publications

 C. Lohasz, J. Loretan, D. Sterker, E. Görlach, K. Renggli, P. Argast, O. Frey, M. Wiesmann, M. Wartmann, M. Rausch, A. Hierlemann, "A microphysiological cell-culturing system for pharmacokinetic drug exposure and high-resolution imaging of arrays of 3D microtissues", Frontiers in Pharmacology 2021,12:785851 (DOI: 10.3389/fphar.2021.785851). external page Online